divyaamp05/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-User plays with the computer by giving inputs as 0,1,2.Made using C language
+User plays with the computer by giving inputs as 0,1,2 and 9.Made using C language
 ## Description
 The intransitive hand game, usually played between two people, is completely playable through my C Programming code.
 I used a random function for the computer move, which randomly selects an input to play against the user.
 The code is written in such a way that a user can play with the computer.

->_ In this program the user can give the following inputs:_
+### In this program the user can give the following inputs:_
 - 0 for rock
 - 1 for paper
 - 2 for scissors
 - 9 for exit

-### Requirements:_
+### Requirements:
 - A software (IDE) for reviewing the code
 - C/C++ compiler (Recommended: Dev C++ Compiler)
 - Command Prompt or Windows Powershell